1. What are Asset Protection Exemptions?

 Annuity contracts are treated much the same way as life insurance.
 The investment component of an annuity is 100% protected after the contract has been in force for two years.

 5. Are retirement account assets protected by law?

 Yes.
 Federal law (under “ERISA”) protects the assets in a qualified retirement plan.
 This includes all 401(k), 403(b), and TSA accounts.

 Arizona law goes further by protecting the assets in an Individual Retirement Account (“IRA”) by statute.
 See A.R.S.
 33-1126(B).

 Arizona law apparently goes even further by protecting IRA assets from a beneficiary’s creditors after the original owner’s death, provided the account is treated as an inherited IRA.
 This result is supported by an important Arizona bankruptcy case (see In re Thiem, Bktcy Ct AZ 1/19/2011, 107 AFTR 2d 2011-529), but later the US Supreme Court overruled a portion of the case in Clark v.
 Rameker (June 12, 2014).
 The Clark case ruled that an inherited IRA is not protected in a bankruptcy case, although the court did not specifically address whether a conflicting state statute might change the result.
-The Arizona statute continues to protect an Arizona resident's inherited IRA assets from seizure and attachment outside the bankruptcy context (from judgment creditors) and most likely also in bankruptcy (although there is some uncertainty about this latter point).
-This makes Arizona one of only 9 states that offers this protection.
+Therefore, the Arizona statute continues to protect an Arizona resident's inherited IRA assets from seizure and attachment outside the bankruptcy context (from judgment creditors) and most likely also in bankruptcy (although there is some uncertainty about this latter point).
+This makes Arizona one of only 8 states that offers this protection.
 The other states are Alaska, Florida, Idaho, Missouri, Ohio, North Carolina, and Texas.